Query Letter Review Service

 • Book proposals

-1. A PDF handout with some basic guidelines on writing a query letter and synopsis
+1. A PDF handout with some guidelines on writing a strong query letter and synopsis

 2. One round of big picture feedback on the query letter and synopsis using comments function in Word.